jbuyu/jbuyu/README.md

 About me

-- 🎤 I'm a passonate Full Stack developer
+- 🎤 I'm a passionate Full Stack developer
 - 🛸 I strive to learn and use cool technologies for better online user experience.
 - 🌋 I’m always on the lookout for cool technologies to adopt.
 - 💬 I mostly use Javacript (typscript & React).
 But I'm also learning Rust and flutter.